deepak1725/crda-operator/README.md

 * You can modify preset config values at [f8a_v1alpha1_codereadyanalytics.yaml](config/samples/f8a_v1alpha1_codereadyanalytics.yaml) that caters to your needs and then generate image for same.

-* Build Operator Image:
-    - `export IMG=quay.io/{username}/crda-operator`
-    - `make docker-build docker-push IMG=$IMG`

-I have identified following possible development scenarios:
+Following possible development scenarios:

-1. CRDA Service Development
+CRDA Service Development

-1. **CRDA Service Development**
+ **CRDA Service Development**

 * Create Namespace: `kubectl create ns crda`
 * Run Operator: `make crda`